MerosCrypto/Meros/docs/Protocol/Lattice.md

 Send hashes are defined as `Blake2b-384("send" + sender + nonce + output + amount)`, where sender takes up 32 bytes, nonce 4 bytes, output 32 bytes, and amount 8 bytes.

-amount must be less than or equal to the sender's Account's balance, after all Entries with a lower nonce are confirmed.
+amount must be less than or equal to the sender's Account's balance, after all Entries with a lower nonce are verified.
 The output's Account's balance, when combined with amount, must be lower than the max value of an uint64.

 The proof must satisfy the following check, where `sendDifficulty` is the Sends' spam filter's difficulty (described in the Consensus documentation):